tahsin2627/my-yt/README.md

 - Show more than just a few weeks worth of videos per channel.
 For example, if I look at @AndrejKarpathy I only see his latest two videos.
 - Have a way to view a video at a reasonable size in between the small preview and full screen
 - Add a way to download a single video without subscribing to a channel
+- Specify LLM server endpoint
+  - List and choose available model to use for summarization

 ## Project